EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 NOTE: In Chinese environment, the default line space is 1.3 times as long as the **font size**.

-Package **setspace** provides some command to define space line easily.
+Package **setspace** provides some commands to define space line easily.

 Among them, the command `\setstretch{}` used frequently is equal to `\linespread{}\selectfont`.